Keto Flours: When & How to Use Them in Your Low-Carb Recipes

 We track total carbs (and don’t subtract the fiber) from processed snack bars, keto cereal mixes, keto candy—basically anything that is processed and that could contain what we call “sneaky fiber” and isn’t nutritious.

-Under each type of flour below, you’ll see the total carbs in each serving, fiber and net carbs, and these amounts are in one serving of 100 grams.
+Under each type of flour below, you’ll see the total carbs in each 100 gram serving, as well as the fiber and net carbs.

 1) Almond Flour